circleci/circleci-docs/README.md

 with a spec (that follows the Open API Spec) generated from the CircleCI code base.

-### `/src-crg` - Configuration Reference

-This is documentation for the 2.1 configuration keys, built with Slate and compiled and moved into the Jekyll site.

 ### `/src-js` - Javascript Files

 Some JavaScript files that make use of Webpack  and bundles a Javascript